acloudfan/HLF-Vagrant-Dev-Setup/README.md

   $ ./scripts/install-fabric-tools.sh
   $ ./scripts/install-composer.sh

-> Note: If you are using windows and you receive an illegal character \r error when attempting to install the pre-requisites, run the following script
+> Note: If you are using windows and you receive an illegal character \r error when attempting to install the pre-requisites, run the following script:
 ```
-./scripts/fix-illegal-line-endings.sh
+./scripts/fixes/fix-illegal-line-endings.sh
 ```

 Download Fabric (~20 min)